ankushjain358/coderjony-statiq-blog/input/blogs/determine-the-right-memory-for-your-lambda-using-aws-cloudwatch-logs-insights.md

 * Invoke Lambda Function using code
 * Invoke Lambda Function manually from the console

-or any other way which you are comfortable with.
+or any other way that you are comfortable with.

 ## Step 2: Query Logs using Amazon CloudWatch Logs Insights
 >  **Amazon CloudWatch Logs Insights** allows you to search and analyze your log data stored in Amazon CloudWatch Logs.
 You can perform queries to efficiently and effectively analyze log data for specific use cases.